 Fortunately, there are multiple avenues to take to help your child feel empowered and gain a better foothold with their online learning.
 By now, most parents have equipped their child with a fast internet connection, new computer, and quiet learning environment.
 What else is there left to do?

 As much as we’re all under a lot of stress, your child depends on your never-ending support & love.
 You don’t need to turn to gifts or money to make a child feel appreciated.
 A personal touch like their favorite snack, quality time, and compliments can go far with anyone.

 Eye fatigue from excessive smartphone/computer usage isn’t unique to children — it affects everyone.
 Not only do our eyes need a rest from the computer, but digital devices reduce our blinking rate, which also results in dry eye symptoms.
 Take frequent breaks & stretch your eye muscles by looking out a window once in a while.

 Did your child ever have a functional vision evaluation?

-While a child who is really struggling at learning can require the help of an educational therapist or tutor, a key step to identifying what’s holding your child back in their studies is addressing their vision — 80% of learning is visual!
+While a child who is really struggling at learning can require the help of an educational therapist or tutor, a key step to identifying what could hold a child back in their studies is addressing their vision — 80% of learning is visual!

-We often find children who have struggled in the classroom as “C” students because their vision was never evaluated by an optometrist who specializes in vision therapy.
+We often find children who have struggled in the classroom as “C” students benefit the most when evaluated by an optometrist who specializes in vision therapy.